michaelwybraniec/mcp-in-chat/agentic-sldc/AWP.md

 3.3.
 Check for blockers before proceeding, and confirm additional plan with human.

 3.4.
-Mark the current step 'check' [ ] as done before you start.
+Mark the current step 'check' [ ] as done before you start like that [x].

 check